DjangoGirls/tutorial/en/deploy/README.md

 As you learned, a website has to be located on a server.
 There are a lot of providers, but we will use one that has a relatively simple deployment process: [PythonAnywhere](http://pythonanywhere.com/).
 PythonAnywhere is free for small applications that don't have too many visitors, it'll definitely be enough for you now.

-The other external service we'll be using is [Github](http://www.github.com), which is a code hosting service.
-There are others out there, but almost all programmers have a Github account these days, and now so will you!
+The other external service we'll be using is [GitHub](http://www.github.com), which is a code hosting service.
+There are others out there, but almost all programmers have a GitHub account these days, and now so will you!

-We'll use Github as a stepping stone to transport our code to and from PythonAnywhere.
+We'll use GitHub as a stepping stone to transport our code to and from PythonAnywhere.

 # Git